Sunday 18th April 2021

 Sunday 6th December 2020

-On the walk over to the hides there were two vocal Fieldfares a Mistle Thrush and plenty of zitting Song Thrushes.
-Black Water had good numbers of duck with 2 drake Pochard, 5 Tufted Duck and 105 Shoveler being the highlights.
+On the walk over to the hides there were two vocal Fieldfares, a Mistle Thrush and plenty of zitting Song Thrushes.
+B Water had good numbers of duck with 2 drake Pochard, 5 Tufted Duck and 105 Shoveler being the highlights.

 Oystercatcher and Meadow Pipit